coyotespike/coyotespike.github.io/_posts/2016-04-18-MoneyMoneyMoney.md

 More broadly, others argue the dual rise of crowdfunding and cheaper tools will pave the way for [an alternative to the university system](http://www.theguardian.com/higher-education-network/blog/2014/jun/16/diy-labs-exciting-alternative-university-science-research) of doing science, and allow more people [to get started as independent researchers](http://brightworkcoresearch.com/how-does-one-get-started-as-an-independent-researcher/).

+### Diversifying funding sources?
 In the same vein, Rhiannon argues that science funding may be diversifying.
 Private grant-giving institutions and patrons such as Peter Thiel, Facebook guy, Elon Musk, and Y Combinator prefer to give to non-government labs - a good sign for independent researchers.
-If government grantors follow suit - and there are some indications that they are - then both funding, and active scientists, will become more diverse.
+If government grantors follow suit, then both funding, and active scientists, will become more diverse.
+However, that's stil an if.

 Are these resources sufficient for a full-time researcher to live on and build a private lab?
 That's a tough sell, but maybe.